wlonk/arcadia/appendix/spells.rst

 -  The imprisoned soul cannot leave, but they may be seen and heard from afar in someone’s dreams, and by the mad or dying.
--  A prison is an enticing thing to the fae, who know their occupants to be desperate, and they may offer the jailed a bargain for their freedom.
+-  A prison is an enticing thing to fairies, who know their occupants to be desperate, and they may offer the jailed a bargain for their freedom.
 The GM will tell you when your quarry is free.
 -  Sympathetic connections tie you to the subject of the spell, for